 Suggested Wear Schedule for a New Prosthesis

 Your new upper extremity prosthesis was custom designed for maximum functionality while also providing comfort and durability.
 People are often so excited about their new prosthesis that they immediately want to start wearing it all day long.
-Keep in mind that it takes a little time for your residual limb and the rest of your body to adjust to wearing a prosthesis.
+Keep in mind that it takes a little time for your residual limb, your skin and the rest of your body to adjust to wearing a prosthesis — even when your device has an ultra-comfortable silicone socket.
 For best results follow the schedule that is outlined below.
 At the end of each wearing period, check your skin for redness or irritation.
 If areas of irritation do not disappear within 20 minutes, reduce your wearing time and schedule an appointment with your prosthetist.

 |Day of Wear||Wear Period One||Wear Period Two||Wear Period Three||Total Hours Worn|

 |Day one||30 min||30 min||30 min||1 hr 30 min|

 |Day two||45 min||45 min||45 min||2 hrs 15 min|